Allogenic Stem Cell Therapy for Muscular Dystrophy in India

 1. Duchenne Muscular Dystrophy (DMD):

-• This is the most severe and common form of MD, typically affecting boys.
-It is caused by mutations in the dystrophin gene, leading to a lack of dystrophin, a protein necessary for muscle stability.
-DMD causes rapid muscle degeneration, with symptoms appearing in early childhood.
-The disease progresses quickly, often leading to wheelchair dependence by age 12 and premature death in the early 20s due to respiratory or cardiac complications.
+This is the most severe and common form of MD; generally, boys are the ones affected.
+The cause of this disease is the dystrophin gene mutations, which result in the absence of dystrophin, a protein necessary for muscle stability.
+DMD is a quick muscle decay disease with symptoms emerging in early childhood.
+It doesn’t stop its journey very late; most of the time, it leads to the wheelchair age of about 12 years, and death in the early 20s due to respiratory or cardiac problems is the ultimate outcome.

 2. Becker Muscular Dystrophy (BMD):